sockeon/docs/docs/getting-started.md

-# Getting Started with PHP WebSockets
+# Getting Started with Sockeon

-This comprehensive guide will help you set up Sockeon in your PHP project and create your first WebSocket and HTTP server using PHP's socket programming capabilities.
-You'll learn how to establish persistent connections, handle real-time events, and build interactive applications with bidirectional communication.
+This comprehensive guide will help you set up Sockeon in your PHP project and create a dual-protocol server that handles both WebSockets and HTTP requests.
+Learn how to build real-time applications with WebSockets while simultaneously serving HTTP content and RESTful APIs from the same codebase.

 ## System Requirements